 value on stockfish (or whatever you want to use to analyze positions by nochetodbeval).

-You can use configuration files to set default engine.
+You can use configuration files to set the default engine. stockfish is recomended.

 Search for nochetoclient